 [Editor’s note: there are two views expressed with regard to length of ADL links: View 1: the maximum length of the ADL links need to be specified/View 2: the maximum length of the ADL links is not needed since the protection criterion is determined through I/N and specification of the maximum link length does not appear to serve a purpose to conduct studies.]

 The ground terminals may be at a permanent location or they may be transportable.
-Transportable ground terminals can be moved to meet operational needs and the duration of use while it remains at a particular location is dependent upon operational requirements.
+Transportable ground terminals can be moved to meet operational needs and the duration of use while they remain at a particular location is dependent upon operational requirements.
+In certain instances, an aeronautical station may be located, for example, on board ship or on a platform at sea.

+A single ground terminal may simultaneously support several aircraft stations at the same time via different links.

+The application of system 6 is an automated unmanned aerial vehicle (UAV) based wide area ocean surface exploration system used to conduct multiple activities including maritime search and rescue, disaster relief support activities and support to air crash investigations conducted in territorial and international waters.
+The system consists of multiple UAVs conducting video surveillance of a wide ocean surface area.
+In order to achieve the required coverage that satisfies large video surveillance footprints, the UAVs form a mesh network to deliver high resolution video to either a ship or land based command and monitoring centers.
+The received video data are used to identify objects of interest, such as, aircraft debris and distressed personnel.
+The frequency selection for individual UAVs depends on the number of UAVs participating in a task and their bandwidth requirements.
+The mesh network can be configured in multiple ways depending on the task requirements, either as a single network or multiple sub-networks assigned with dedicated frequency channels and bandwidths.
+Figure 1 depicts the above mentioned application.
+Table 1 contains the characteristics of the radio systems used for payload communications.
+It should be noted that Table 1 only depicts radio systems used for payload communications as part of this application and those used for non-payload communications are not indicated in this table.
+In Table 1 for System 6, Airborne 1 and Airborne 2 represent two UAVs with similar radio system characteristics and are used to identify two ends of a single hop communication link within the mesh network.

+Figure 1

+Operation of unmanned aerial vehicles based wide area ocean surface exploration system

-A single ground terminal may simultaneously support several aircraft stations at the same time via different links.[Editor’s note: with regards to operation of mesh networks two views were expressed: View 1 - it needs to be clarified how spectrum is managed in mesh networks (number of channels or one channel, overall spectrum used etc.) that is useful in the studies on agenda item 1.1 ; View 2 – There is no need in collecting information on spectrum management in mesh networks in a sharing studies involving an AMS or MMS receiver because protection criterion is set in terms of I/N and not using wanted carrier]
+[Editor’s note: with regards to operation of mesh networks two views were expressed: View 1 - it needs to be clarified how spectrum is managed in mesh networks (number of channels or one channel, overall spectrum used etc.) that is useful in the studies on agenda item 1.1 ; View 2 – There is no need in collecting information on spectrum management in mesh networks in a sharing studies involving an AMS or MMS receiver because protection criterion is set in terms of I/N and not using wanted carrier]

 [Editor’s note: in the methodology considered within WP 5D, the assessed interference is to a AMS or MMS station independently it is a part of mesh networks or a single station.]